Nico-Curti/PhDthesis/docs/md/Chapter2/NeuralNetwork/Convolutional.md

 In signal processing this operation is also called *crossing correlation* ad it is equivalent to the *autocorrelation* function computed in a given point.
-In image processing the first function is represented by the image $I$ and the second one is a kernel `k` (or filter) which shifts along the image.
+In image processing the first function is represented by the image `I` and the second one is a kernel `k` (or filter) which shifts along the image.
 In this case we will have a 2D discrete version of the formula given by:

 $$